oroinc/documentation/commerce/admin_guide/integrations/mailchimp_configuration.rst

 extension installed in your Oro instance.
 For installation instructions, click `here <https://marketplace.orocrm.com/package/orocrm-mailchimp-integration/>`_.

-SaaS users should have MailChimp preinstalled.
+SaaS users should have MailChimp pre-installed.

 .. _user-guide-mc-integration--mailchimp-side: